AstarNetwork/astar-docs/docs/use/zkevm-guides/Bridge-Astar-EVM.md

 <Figure src={require('/docs/use/zkevm-guides/img/Stargate_3.png').default} width="95%" />
 :::

-5. Sign the transaction in your wallet;
+5. Sign the transaction in your wallet:

 <Figure src={require('/docs/use/zkevm-guides/img/Stargate_4.png').default} width="50%" />

 6. Once the transaction has been confirmed on the network, you should now see the bridged assets in your EVM wallet, ready for use on Astar zkEVM.

 :::info
-To add tokens to your EVM wallet, you can use the following contract addresses:
+To add tokens to your EVM wallet manually, use the following contract addresses:
 - **ASTR:** `0xdf41220C7e322bFEF933D85D01821ad277f90172`
 - **DOT:** `0x7Cb5d4D178d93D59ea0592abF139459957898a59`
 - **vASTR:** `0x7746ef546d562b443AE4B4145541a3b1a3D75717`